Frankie Lymon's Tombstone Blues 3: The Revival

 At the time of Frankie Lymon’s death, classic doo wop music had been replaced on the charts for over four years.
 The arrival of the Beatles and the other British Invasion artists had shifted the music dynamic not only on radio stations and in record stores, but also in the performance arena.
 It was now much more fashionable and lucrative for young people to buy instruments and form bands to play the hits of the day rather than joining vocal harmony groups and sing songs that appeared to be part of the past.

 The fact that the classic doo wop sounds of the 1950s and early 1960s continued to be loved and appreciated despite its fading commercial appeal had a lot to do with the people who grew up with the music.
-All music has the power to bring back memories, and a song heard at a specific moment in time and then not heard again until a later date can give a person a sense of nostalgia for the time remembered and the events associated with it.
+All music has the power to bring back memories.
+A song heard at a specific moment in time and then not heard again until a later date can give a person a sense of nostalgia for the time remembered and the events associated with it.

 Doo wop has an innocent sound.
 Think back to your very first love; that’s what a great doo wop ballad felt like.
-It was that all-encompassing feeling; one that will seemingly burn you up if goes any further.
+It was that all-encompassing feeling, one that will seemingly burn you up if goes any further.
 The greatest of those ballads sounded almost virginal and pure, like true love, with lyrics that conveyed what a young person was feeling but may have been too tongue-tied or shy to express.
 Romantic longing and emotions are universal, and it helps explain why classic doo wop remained in the hearts of many during the late 1960s and beyond.

 This seemed to be particularly true on the East Coast.
 In his Born To Run memoir, Bruce Springsteen wrote about his high school band, the Castiles, playing teen dances in New Jersey.
 The band often played gigs at one of the teen nightclubs or dance halls along Route 9, south of Freehold, New Jersey.

 Many of these venues were ruled by a largely Italian teen subset called “greasers” because of their extensive use of hair products.
-Doo wop was their music of choice, and Springsteen recalled that even though the Castiles were formed in the wake of the British Invasion, they had to be able to sing a handful of doo wop standards like “What’s Your Name” and “In The Still Of The Nite” in order to survive those gigs.
+Doo wop was their music of choice, and Springsteen recalled that, even though the Castiles were formed in the wake of the British Invasion, they had to be able to sing a handful of doo wop standards like “What’s Your Name” and “In The Still Of The Nite” in order to survive those gigs.

 The first came compliments of the Beatles.
 Although they were inadvertently responsible for doo wop's demise, the Beatles were big fans of 1950’s rock and roll and covered songs by girl groups like the Shirelles, Cookies, and Marvelettes on their early albums.
 In late November 1968, they released “The Beatles” (a.k.a.
-“The White Album") a fascinating double album containing 30 songs, all composed by members of the band, that displayed a wide variety of styles and influences and further solidified their status as the main arbiters of what was cool.
+“The White Album") a fascinating double album containing 30 songs, all composed by members of the band.
+The songs displayed a wide variety of styles and influences and further solidified their status as the main arbiters of what was cool.

 Two songs on the album included definite doo wop references.
 The first, John Lennon’s “Revolution 1”, included Paul McCartney and George Harrison singing the nonsense lyrics 'bom-shooby-doo-wop' in the background.